 When the blogger behind Dog Hill Kitchen originally made these dog treats for her pooches, they went a bit, uh, nutty.
 That's because the treats are full of delicious ingredients that dogs love, such as bacon, all-natural peanut butter (or sun butter) and maple syrup.

 If you're pressed for time, these Christmas-cookie dog treats from BarkPost are quick and easy to make.
 Plus, with only five ingredients — flour, baking powder, peanut butter, non-fat plain Greek yogurt and water — they're inexpensive, too.
 Use mini Christmas cookie cutters to up the festive factor.

 8. Carob molasses dog treats

-Gourmet Sleuth's carob molasses dog treats use carob, a chocolate alternative that's safe for dogs (chocolate can be dangerous for canines).
-They are also low in purine, making them a good choice for preventing kidney stones in your pup, according to the Dalmatian Club of America.
+This recipe for carob molasses dog treats from Gourmet Sleuth uses carob, a chocolate alternative that's safe for dogs (chocolate can be dangerous for canines).
+They are also low in purine, making them a good choice for preventing kidney stones in pups, according to the Dalmatian Club of America.

 9. Christmas carob mint dog cookies

-Paw Luxury's Christmas carob mint dog cookies are dipped in melted carob, giving them a delicious chocolatey flavor.
-They'll also look great in a cellophane bag tied with a Christmas ribbon, so you can give them to all the dogs you care for.
+These Christmas carob mint dog cookies from Paw Luxury are dipped in melted carob, giving them a delicious chocolatey flavor.
+They'll also look great in a cellophane bag tied with a Christmas ribbon, so you can give them to all the dogs you love.